Kihaadhoo: Economy

 The main income for people of Kihaadhoo includes tourism, fishing and some agricultural activities.
 The island is famous in weaving from coconut leaves and it holds a strong name in the Maldivian society.

 Education

 Kihaadhoo school which is now built at the western part of the island provide education for all school age children of Kihaadhoo and some students from neighboring places.

+Local Tourism

+With the introduction of local tourism, Kihaadhoo has witnessed the establishment of its first guest house in 2022.
+The island has many activities for tourists including fishing, snorkelling and experiencing local food.
+The house reef of Kihaadhoo is a popular place for snorkelling among tourists from nearby resorts.
+The island also has a tourist beach where tourists can enjoy a relaxed environment.